Silva surges in Brazil election race, threatens Rousseff

 The prospect of Silva defeating Rousseff has rallied Brazil’s stock market for two weeks, with investors betting on an end to the leftist president’s interventionist economic policies, which have undermined business confidence in the once high-flying emerging market economy.

-Yet Silva’s intransigent style of politics may make it difficult for her to build the coalitions with traditional political parties that she would need to govern Brazil.
+Yet Silva’s intransigent style of politics may make it difficult for her to build the coalitions with traditional political parties that she would need to govern Brazil if elected.

 “The critical challenge for Marina over the next two weeks will be to transition from being a protest vote candidate to someone voters are willing and able to trust to lead the country,” the Eurasia political risk consultancy said in a note to clients.